 BNE: With the significant land allocation for palm oil cultivation, shouldn't we focus more on bamboo, which is naturally abundant in our region?

-Mission Director: Bamboo faces a challenge similar to a talented actor who remains undervalued despite their potential.
+Bamboo faces a challenge similar to a talented actor who remains undervalued despite his potential.
 Bamboo is widely used and appreciated, but it's often not considered as a primary plantation crop.
 Currently, it’s mostly grown in backyard plantations, which limits its economic potential.

 However, there's a growing recognition that bamboo could be more profitable if treated as a dedicated crop.
 Farmers are encouraged to allocate part of their land to bamboo, perhaps in a rotational system where different sections are planted and harvested annually.
 This method ensures continuous production and reduces reliance on new saplings.